Low temperature a factor in Boeing 787 battery meltdown in Japan: Asahi

-The battery meltdown on the ANA Holdings Inc (9202.T)-owned plane prompted authorities to ground the global fleet of Dreamliners for more than three months.
+The battery meltdown on the ANA Holdings Inc-owned plane prompted authorities to ground the global fleet of Dreamliners for more than three months.

 The Japan Transport Safety Board plans to release a final report on its findings as early as September, the Asahi said, without citing sources.